JalisoCSP/new-machine/README.md

+# Notes from setting up a new machine

+Happy to take tips on how to do this a bit more seemlessly!

+Check out my personal site: https://craigpetterson.co.uk

+Following me on Twitter: [@JalisoCSP](https://twitter.com/JalisoCSP)

+---

-# Generate new SSH key
+### Generate new SSH key

 From Github settings: https://github.com/settings/keys

 https://docs.github.com/authentication/connecting-to-github-with-ssh

-# Install Homebrew
+### Install Homebrew

 Check command at: https://brew.sh/